Interpause/twin-vite-template/README.md

 # twin-vite-template

-A React framework template that uses the following:
+A Preact framework template that uses the following:

 - Vite
 - twin.macro